 The number of directorships that may be held by a member of the management body at the same time shall take into account individual circumstances and the nature, scale and complexity of the institution's activities.
-Notwithstanding the foregoing, and in line with CRD IV, local banking regulation has laid down that banking entities may not hold more than one of the following combinations of directorships at the same time: (a) one executive directorship with two non-executive directorships; and (b) four non-executive directorships.
+Notwithstanding the foregoing, and in line with CRD IV, local banking regulation has laid down that banking entities may not hold more than one of the following combinations of directorships at the same time: (a) one executive directorships; and (b) four non-executive directorships.